Bronnel721/ZT-Eagle/README.md

-# LMNOP Eagle
+# ZT Eagle
-LMNOP Eagle is a revival of ATF Eagle Bold that is also based on Font Bureau's version.
+ZT Eagle is a revival of ATF Eagle Bold that is also based on Font Bureau's version.
 Just like Font Bureau's, there's more styles and lowercase letters.